Apply and adjust stroke properties

 Who can use this feature

-Available on all plans
+Available on any plan

 Anyone with can edit

-access update stroke properties
+access can update stroke properties

 - Add outlines around shapes, vector networks, or boolean operations